emer/emergent/README.md

 * [ringidx](ringidx) provides a wrap-around ring index for efficient use of a fixed buffer that overwrites the oldest items without any copying.

-# Repositories
+# Other Packages

-Here are the other repositories from [Cogent Core](https://github.com/cogentcore/core) and within `emer` that provide infrastructure and other optional elements for simulations:
+Here are the other packages from [Cogent Core](https://github.com/cogentcore/core) and within `emer` that provide infrastructure and other optional elements for simulations:

 * [tensor](https://github.com/cogentcore/core/tree/main/tensor) in Cogent Core provides critical data management infrastructure in the form of n-dimensional `Tensor` data types, and the  [table.Table](https://github.com/cogentcore/core/tree/main/tensor/table), which is a collection of tensors and provides the same functionality as `pandas` or `xarray` in Python.
 There are packages for standard data analysis tools like similarity / distance matricies, PCA, cluster plots, etc.  The [plot](https://github.com/cogentcore/core/tree/main/plot) package supports interactive plotting of data.